 Video PowerPoint presentation with author narration & downloadable handout.

 Kellyn Dailey Hall, PhD, CCC-SLP, has worked over 30 years as a clinician, clinical specialist, and clinical manager in medical settings.
-Currently she is an Associate Professor at North Carolina Central University in Durham, NC where she teaches courses in medical Speech-Language Pathology.
-She is a member of the North Carolina Speech-Language Hearing Association’s Professional Affairs Subcommittee on Healthcare and has presented at state and national conventions on Medicare documentation and ethics.
-Dr. Hall is presenter of two other online courses offered through Northern Speech Services, “Oral Motor and Cranial Nerve Exam: What Every SLP Needs To Know” and “Navigating a Successful Career as a Medical SLP in a Skilled Nursing Facility”.
+Currently, she is an Associate Professor at North Carolina Central University in Durham, NC where she teaches courses in Medical Speech-Language Pathology.
+She is a member of the North Carolina Speech-Language-Hearing Association’s Professional Affairs Subcommittee on Healthcare and has presented at state and national conventions on Medicare documentation and ethics.
+Dr. Hall is a presenter of two other online courses offered through Northern Speech Services, “Oral Motor and Cranial Nerve Exam: What Every SLP Needs To Know” and “Navigating a Successful Career as a Medical SLP in a Skilled Nursing Facility”.
 She is the author of the Pediatric Dysphagia Resource Guide.
 Her current research focuses on the development and implementation of dining culture change practices for SLPs working in SNFs.